ywarnier/launch/lms_lrs.md

 will also need authentication credentials.

-## Private Content Access and TinCan
+## Private Content Access and Tin Can
 <a name="privateContent"/>

-This section describes a companion specification to the TinCan API for the purpose of gaining access to content that is stored on an LMS, but which requires authentication to retrieve.
-This is needed since even though TinCan allows tracking of experiences for which the content is not stored on an LMS, or for which there is no traditional content, the LMS is still a convenient place to store the content associated with a learning experience.
-Since TinCan does not require an active browser session, the content may no longer be retrieved by relying on that session.
+This section describes a companion specification to the Tin Can API for the purpose of gaining access to content that is stored on an LMS, but which requires authentication to retrieve.
+This is needed since even though Tin Can allows tracking of experiences for which the content is not stored on an LMS, or for which there is no traditional content, the LMS is still a convenient place to store the content associated with a learning experience.
+Since Tin Can does not require an active browser session, the content may no longer be retrieved by relying on that session.

-Since the problem is accessing content which is stored on an LMS, and to avoid the need for a complex permissions scheme, this access method will apply only to content that has been uploaded in a TinCan package, and only where the accessor of that content has been launched using a TinCan launch link.
+Since the problem is accessing content which is stored on an LMS, and to avoid the need for a complex permissions scheme, this access method will apply only to content that has been uploaded in a Tin Can package, and only where the accessor of that content has been launched using a Tin Can launch link.

 In addition to the launch link parameters described in the <a href="#launch">launch section</a>, the following parameters will be provided as needed: